 Then, there are the red and green Dodgem cars plowing into each other at Santa's Village.
 Too blasé to marvel at the area's natural wonders, kids prefer man-made attractions such as New Hampshire's theme parks.

-For decades, the park has been a whimsical, yet vital part of the region's warm-weather vacation offerings.
+For decades, Santa's Village has been a whimsical, yet vital part of the region's warm-weather vacation offerings.

 While not as old as the Flume, time appears to have almost stood still at the park.
-For wistful baby boomers, it is as if their grainy home movies or black and white Brownie photos come to life when they revisit the attractions with their own children.
+For wistful baby boomers, it is as if their grainy home movies or black and white Brownie photos come to life when they revisit the place with their own children.
 In fact, one of the biggest fans of Santa's Village is baby boomer and legendary professional wrestler, Mick Foley.

 In an era when Six Flags and Disney feature hyperactive roller coasters and multi-million dollar high-tech rides, the White Mountain park has retained its down-home charm and gentle appeal.
 That's not to say that its attractions have not evolved or that the park hasn't introduced some innovative new rides and shows.
 But Santa's Village does take pride in the sweet nostalgia it offers.

 "We're still like old New Hampshire," asserts the family-owned park's Elaine Gainer, a second-generation operator.

 "We call ourselves a New England family tradition."

 Legend has it that Gainer and her dad, Normand Dubois, were driving along Route 2 in Jefferson, New Hampshire when a deer jumped in front of their car.
 Narrowly missing the animal, three-year-old Elaine asked her father if that was one of Santa's reindeer.

 Like an epiphany, Dubois, seeking a career change, purchased the land and opened Santa's Village in 1952.
 Decades later, young families still delight in the Christmas-themed park.